About the Project

 alone, dismissed, and more certain than ever

-that something deeper is real.
+That something deeper is real.

 People walked past me.